top of page

 How is flounder fishing different from offshore fishing in Norway?

 Flounder fishing takes place in sheltered waters using light tackle, focusing on seabed structure and subtle presentation.
-Offshore fishing often involves heavier gear, deeper water and a more weather-dependent, action-focused approach.
+Offshore fishing often involves heavier gear, deeper water, and a more weather-dependent approach.
+You can read more about these broader conditions in The Ultimate Guide to Fjord Fishing in Stavanger.

 Why is flounder fishing considered underrated?